 Jeffrey S. Truhan is the CEO & Administrator of the Shook Home.
 Truhan is a native of Lewistown, PA, and relocated to Chambersburg in 2007.
-He has a Bachelor of Science Degree from Juniata College and a Master’s Degree from Temple University.
+He earned a Bachelor of Science Degree from Juniata College and a Master’s Degree from Temple University, and is currently pursuing a Doctoral Degree from Liberty University.
 Truhan is dually licensed as a Nursing Home Administrator and a Personal Care Home Administrator.
-He is a member of the American College of Healthcare Executives, the Chambersburg Kiwanis Club, the Chambersburg Exchange Club, and the Borough of Chambersburg’s Parking, Traffic, and Streetlight Committee.
-Truhan currently serves on the Board of Directors at Keystone Health and the Greater Chambersburg Chamber of Commerce.
+He is a member of the American College of Healthcare Executives and serves on the Board of Directors at Keystone Health and the Greater Chambersburg Chamber of Commerce.
 In addition, he is a Field Instructor for the Department of Social Work and Gerontology at Shippensburg University.

 Barbara Law is the Chief Financial Officer of the Shook Home.
 Barbara is a graduate of Susquehanna University with a Bachelor of Science in Accounting.
 Prior to joining The Shook Home in 1999, Barbara obtained eight years of accounting and audit experience, with the majority of those years focused in the insurance and health care industry.
 She has served on local nonprofit boards and acts as Treasurer of several volunteer organizations.